-- The parent with whom the child lived the longest during the tax year
+- Whoever the child lived with the longest during the tax year

-- The parent with the highest adjusted gross income (AGI).
-This applies if the child lived with each parent for the same amount of time during the tax year.
+- The parent with the highest AGI if the child lived with each parent for the same amount of time during the year

 - The person with the highest AGI if no parent can claim the child as a qualifying child

-- A person with an AGI higher than any parent who can claim the child as a qualifying child but doesn’t
+- A person with an AGI higher than any parent if the parent can claim the child as a qualifying child but doesn’t

 Child Custody and Taxes: What Can Be Claimed